-Providing value and helpful tips during this crazy season of life will be more meaningful to your followers than posting a picture in a pumpkin patch.
+Providing value and helpful tips during this crazy season of life will be more meaningful to your followers than posting pictures in a pumpkin patch.
 It’s all about uncovering the deeper needs of your customers during autumn.

 Examples of humanizing your brand could include posts introducing your team to your audience.
 Make your customers a part of your family with “Meet the Team” posts every week.
 At PHOS, we’ve had fun with Instagram stories by highlighting each of our team members’ favorite desk items.
 Capturing one thing they love and their reasoning behind it introduces them to our followers in a more personal way than simply stating their position and their job responsibilities.
 Speak to your audience as their helpful and reliable friend rather than an organization.

-Here in Florida, we don’t have drastic changes in weather, but we do experience less intense temperatures compared to summer.
+Here in Florida, we don’t have drastic changes in the weather, but we do experience less intense temperatures than summer.
 No matter where your organization is located, you can definitely highlight this shift in weather, especially if you are a home service provider.

-Make sure these posts are authentic and are made with a genuine attitude behind them.
+Make sure these posts are authentic and have a genuine attitude behind them.
 People will buy into an organization that truly believes in bettering their community rather than using it as self-promotion.